mikependon/RepoDB/Docs/pages/cache.rst

 - **Value**: the cached object of the item.
 It returns a `System.Object` type.
 It can be casted back to a defined object type.
 - **CreatedDate**: the created timestamp of this cache item.
 By default, it is equals to the time of when this cache item object has been instantiated.
 It returns a `System.DateTime` object.
 - **Expiration**: the expiration date of this cache item..
 It returns a `System.DateTime` object.

+Below are the methods of `CacheItem` object.

+- **IsExpired**: Checks whether the cached item is expired.
+It returns a `System.Boolean` value.

 The repository caching operation is of the `pseudo` below.